CHERRY HILL CENTER

 Haddonfield Road and Kaighns Avenue

-CHERRY HILL CENTER was developed on an 85-acre parcel, located 8 miles east of Center City Philadelphia, in suburban Camden County, New Jersey.
-The area, originally known as Delaware Township, officially became Cherry Hill Township after the passage of a voter referendum held in November 1961.
+CHERRY HILL CENTER was developed on an 85-acre parcel.
+This was located 8 miles east of Center City Philadelphia, in an unincorporated section of Camden County, New Jersey known as Delaware Township.
+The area was officially renamed Cherry Hill Township after the passage of a voter referendum held in November 1961.

-The first phase of the shopping hub had been officially dedicated October 11, 1961.
-A 3-level (215,000 square foot), Philadelphia-based Strawbridge & Clothier opened its doors.
-Seventy-four inline stores also debuted.
-Among these were Loft's Candies, Jacob Reed's Sons men's & boys apparel , Florsheim Shoes, Lane Bryant, Holiday Shoes, Orange One Hour Cleaners and Paris Hats.
+The first phase of the shopping hub had been officially dedicated on October 11, 1961, when a 3-level (215,000 square foot), Philadelphia-based Strawbridge & Clothier was dedicated.
+Seventy-four inline stores also opened their doors.
+These included Loft's Candies, Jacob Reed's Sons men's & boys apparel , Florsheim Shoes, Lane Bryant, Holiday Shoes, Orange One Hour Cleaners and Paris Hats.

-A second stage grand opening was held September 26, 1962.
+A second stage grand opening was held on September 26, 1962.
 A 2-level (220,000 square foot), Newark, New Jersey-based Bamberger's joined the mall as a second anchor.
 Seventeen inline stores were added to the tenant list.
-Some of these were Calico Fruit Tree Restaurant, Pets & Plants, Incorporated, Josephine's ladies' wear and Paperback Forum.
+Among these were Calico Fruit Tree Restaurant, Pets & Plants, Incorporated, Josephine's ladies' wear and Paperback Forum.

 When fully leased in early 1963, CHERRY HILL CENTER spanned approximately 1,100,000 leasable square feet and housed 104 stores and services.
-It was the largest enclosed mall in the United States.
+For a time, it was the largest enclosed mall in the United States.

 Several renovations were done at CHERRY HILL CENTER over the years.
 The One Cherry Hill office tower was completed in 1968.
 Apparently, the Bamberger's store was expanded to 334,000 square feet at this time.
 The theater was renovated and re-opened, as the Cherry Hill Cinema I & II, on November 23, 1973.